openvenues/libpostal/README.md

    and in many other cases there are relatively simple tweaks we can make when creating the training data that will ensure the model is trained to handle your use case without you having to do any manual data entry.
-   If you see a pattern of obviously bad address parses, post an issue to Github and we'll tr
+   If you see a pattern of obviously bad address parses, the best thing to do is post an issue to Github.
-3. We currently don't have training data for things like flat numbers.
+3. We currently don't have training data for things like apartment/flat numbers.
-   The tags are fairly uncommon in OSM and the address-formatting templates don't use floor, level, apartment/flat number, etc. This would be a slightly more involved effort, but would be like to begin a discussion around it.
+   The tags are fairly uncommon in OSM and the address-formatting templates don't use floor, level, apartment/flat number, etc. This would be a slightly more involved effort, but would be worth starting a discussion.
-4. We use a greedy averaged perceptron for the parser model.
+4. We use a greedy averaged perceptron for the parser model primarily for its speed and relatively good performance compared to slower, fancier models.
    Viterbi inference using a linear-chain CRF may improve parser performance on certain classes of input since the score is the argmax over the entire label sequence not just the token.
-This may slow down training significantly.
+This may slow down training significantly although runtime performance would be relatively unaffected.

 Todos
 -----